MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/migrate-your-extension-from-manifest-v2-to-v3.md

 ---
-description: Learn how to migrate your extension from Manifest V2 to V3
+description: Learn about updating your extension from Manifest V2 to V3
-title: Migrate extensions from Manifest V2 to V3
+title: Prepare to update your extensions from Manifest V2 to V3
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 10/13/2020